Updated on August 22, 2022

 If your wedding is called off by the proposer, case law indicates that the proposer—who also purchased the engagement ring—is not entitled to having the ring returned to him or her.

 If, on the other hand, the wedding is called off by the recipient of the ring, the person who proposed is likely entitled to having the engagement ring returned.

 If the ring in question is a family heirloom, things are a bit different.
 If you do not go through with the marriage or if you divorce and the ring is a family heirloom, it will likely be returned to the spouse for whom it is an heirloom.
 If you had children within the marriage, however, the heirloom ring will likely be held for one of your children.

 Contact a Central Texas divorce lawyer to protect your family heirlooms.

 If there is debt associated with purchasing the ring, that debt—upon divorce—will follow whomever originally incurred the debt.
 (Read more about untangling your debts during a divorce)

 Unless one of the exceptions discussed above applies, a wedding ring typically remains the property of the person who accepted the proposal and the ring.

 If You Are Divorcing, Consult with a Central Texas Divorce Lawyer Today

 If you are divorcing, attorney Brett H. Pritchard at The Law Office of Brett H. Pritchard in Central Texas is here to help.
 Mr. Pritchard has the experience, dedication, and compassion to help guide your case toward its best possible resolution.
-For more information, please contact or call us at (254) 220-4225 today.
+For more information, please contact us online or call us at (254) 781-4222 today.